 A transaction that is not authorized by a customer is referred to as fraudulent.
+A fradulent transaction can result in a chargeback, which can cause you to lose money.
 Shopify's built-in Risk Analysis brings suspicious orders to your attention so you can investigate further.
-Follow Shopify's fraud prevention tips to protect yourself from both loss and the cost of chargebacks:

 - Verify the IP address

 - Call the phone number on the order

 - Use a search engine to look up the email address

 - Verify that the billing and shipping addresses match

 - Check if multiple orders use different billing addresses for the same shipping address

 - Pay special attention to high value orders